 Although not a huge catalogue, the University of California, Irvine, has published an extremely useful introductory lecture ‘Math for Economists’.
 Broken in parts, this small but comprehensive lecture series does exactly what it says on the tin.
 The viewing figures alone show how useful it has already been, reaching clicks of over 50,000.
 Quite incredible for an economics lecture series!

 Hosted by Hal Snarr, a professor at Westminster College, ‘The Snarr Institute’ provides instructional videos on economics and business quantitative methods.
 Those of the quantitive inclination will find these introductory videos a great initiation to the field.
-And for those already familiar in this area, the videos can serve as a useful refresher.
+And for those already familiar with this area, the videos can serve as a useful refresher.
 It is always advisable to be confident with the fundamentals.

 Even though not concentrated exclusively on economics, the voluntary library has shared an interesting collection of videos recorded at various events, offering diverse content not limited to economics.
 Given that economics is increasingly reliant on the methodology of many of the social sciences, keeping up to date in the development of other fields is of great value!